balint42/comic.js/README.md

 =======

 Javascript library that acts as plugin for [Raphael.js](http://raphaeljs.com/), [D3.js](http://d3js.org/), [SVG.js](http://svgjs.com/) or as lib for the [HTML5 Canvas](http://www.w3schools.com/html/html5_canvas.asp), providing functions for cartoon style drawing.

-In the latest version drawing methods return path objects native to the library you decide to use - this allows for e.g. translation and rotation of the comic shapes.
+Beta2: "magic" function cartoonizes SVG images & drawings.
+Drawing methods return path objects native to the library you decide to use - this allows for e.g. translation and rotation of the comic shapes.

 ![screenshot](doc/screenshot.png)